Accelerated Bachelor's to Master's in Women's Studies

-- During the second term of the senior year, student must also complete a graduate application with the University Admissions Office to be officially admitted to the graduate program.
+- During the second term of the senior year, student must also complete a graduate application with the Admissions Office to be officially admitted to the graduate program.

 - Continuance in the master’s program is contingent upon maintaining a minimum GPA of 3.25; students who do not maintain the minimum GPA will be ineligible to continue graduate work.